flox/floxdocs/docs/concepts/activation.md

 If you edit your manifest and activate in a new shell, the whole activation process is run again and subsequent activations will attach to this new version of the environment.

+## Development vs. runtime mode

+In addition to the different ways to use an activation, there are two different "modes" to activate in: development mode and runtime mode.

+The default mode at the moment is development mode.
+In development mode a package and all of its development dependencies are made available.
+As the name implies, this is useful at development time.
+However, this may causes unexpected failures when layering environments or when activating an environment system-wide.

+For these reasons we also provide "runtime" mode, which simply puts the requested packages in `PATH` (and makes their `man` pages available).
+This behavior is more in line with what you would expect from a system-wide package manager like `apt`, `yum`, or `brew`.

 ## Conclusion